-Can you shoot a fashion advertising campaign on a street?
-Of course you can!
-Keep reading to learn how.
+How about shooting a fashion advertising campaign on a street?
+Sounds cool!
+Keep reading to learn how you can do it.

 I’d like to share how I shot this fashion advertising for my friend Mariana Penilla, so you can do something similar.

 Some time ago I watched a video by Gavin Hoey in the Adorama Youtube channel where he shot a model with a long dress, flowing in the wind.
 Mariana and I aimed to shoot something similar with one of her recent dresses.
-This proved more difficult but got a bit close to our intention.
+This proved more difficult but got fairly close to our objective.

 We also wanted an image with the model under a spotlight, but in an urban environment.
 I think we succeeded with this image.

-In terms of lightning, I knew we would shoot outdoors and needed to overpower the overcast sky, so I chose the Flashpoint Zoom R2 (Godox TT685).
+In terms of lightning, I knew we would shoot outdoors and needed to overpower the overcast sky, so I used two Godox TT685.
 One of them would be bare, working at ½ power, while the other one would be inside a Photoflex Small Octodome, set at full power.

 The location was a place that I had previously scouted.
 I liked it because it offered interesting backdrops like vine-covered walls, brick walls and a gate with a rust finish.
 This particular street has next to no traffic on Sunday mornings and, since we were shooting on the sidewalk, we wouldn’t require any permit.